Two Held in Boston After Cartoon Bomb Scare

 FOLKENFLIK: Ultimately, ten suspicious packages were seized, but Massachusetts Governor Deval Patrick signaled the all-clear at the afternoon press conference.

-Governor DEVAL PATRICK (Democrat, Massachusetts): I think we are all relieved that the device that's found so far have proven to be hoax devices.
+DEVAL PATRICK: I think we are all relieved that the device that's found so far have proven to be hoax devices.

 MONTAGNE: This is NPR News.